Multi-period investment strategies under Cumulative Prospect Theory: Results

 \subsubsection{One Period Model}

-We manage to simplify the investor portfolio optimization problem depending on weather or not the wealth is positive/negative.
+We manage to analyze the investor portfolio optimization problem in terms of the wealth being positive/negative.
 The result is summarized in the following Proposition. \begin{pro} The optimal prospect value is

 where

 and

 \end{pro}